 Sweat is odorless, but combined with textiles it creates an environment for odor-causing bacteria to grow.
 While research shows cotton washes clean from odors compared to synthetics, TransDRY® technology is compatible with antimicrobial technologies for an extra layer of protection.
-Applied at various stages, these products include yarns embedded with or topical treatments of recycled silver salts and topical treatments that combine silver, copper and zinc.
+Applied at various stages, these products include yarns embedded with or topical treatments of recycled silver salts and topical treatments that combine silver, copper, and zinc.

 TransDRY® fabrics treated with a UV blocker perform similar to sunscreen, protecting

-from harmful Ultraviolet (UV) rays and prevent long-term damage from too much exposure.
+from harmful Ultraviolet (UV) rays and preventing long-term damage from too much exposure.
 The UV blocker technology is applied at the fabric stage and can be combined with the dye step.
 The technology has been proven to last through multiple home launderings.
 Combined with TransDRY® technology, wearers can enjoy the comfort of wicking properties and protection from the sun.

 TransDRY® technology is designed to keep you cool.
 But if you like a little more breeze, cotton fabrics can also be engineered to offer ventilation.
 TransDRY® knit fabrics can be constructed using dissolvable yarns or through fabric construction by intentionally skipping stitches to create ventilating pockets in the fabric.
 TransDRY® woven fabrics can be designed to ventilate through open weave structures, such as a Leno weave.
-Lasering technology is also an option to achieve ventiliation.
+Lasering technology is also an option to achieve ventilation.

-In many outdoor conditions, athletes need warmth and protection from the elements with moisture wicking performance.
+In many outdoor conditions, athletes need warmth and protection from the elements with moisture-wicking performance.
 Cotton fabrics, such as a single knit jacquard blister, can be uniquely engineered to increase loft and trap air, significantly improving the overall insulating capacity of cotton.
 Coupled with TransDRY® technology, these cotton fabrics offer a warm and dry microclimate to enhance performance.

-Confidence in cotton
+Confidence in Cotton